Please direct any questions regarding the addition of content or concerns about accessing any part of this site to the webmaster.

 3. Spurs, whips, and the like should enver be used to reprimand an animal or to vent the rider/handlers temper.

 4. Breaking of the skin or causing lameness to an animal could result in an investigatioin and possible disqualification, the rescinding of any awards, and possible involvement of law enforcement.

 5. When possible, especially in settings open to the public, animal feed and water should be placed in the back of the stall or otherwise arranged for limited access to anyone but the caregivers.

-Please review the calendar on this web-site for all of our important dates.
+Please review the calendar for all of our important dates.